Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 Tangerine 4.0 features a new architecture which offers greater security and resiliency for the application.
 The new design breaks Tangerine down into five containers, which are described in the docker-compose.yml file.

+- init - creates new directories and initializes key.
 - server-ui - a NEST.js app that serves the editor interface.
   - Available at port 81 inside the tangerine_default network.
   - ./Dockerfile-server-ui